 Clause 51 A company may enter into a derivatives contract under the following conditions.

-(1) For a non-plain vanilla derivatives contract, the company must obtain written approval from the Registrar in accordance with the conditions prescribed by the Registrar.
+(1) For a non-plain vanilla derivatives contract which is not a plain vanilla derivative, the company must obtain written approval from the Registrar in accordance with the conditions prescribed by the Registrar.